 - ESP trailer stabilisation – uses the electronic stability control system to maintain safe control of a trailer while driving

 - Rear Traffic Alert – helps you back out of parking spaces by using radar to watch for vehicles crossing behind you; will beep first, then if necessary slam on the brakes

-Everything marked with an * is unique to the Crafter in the large van segment at the time of launch.
+Everything marked with an * was unique to the Crafter in the large van segment at the time of launch.

-In addition to all this, the Crafter is also available with up to six airbags and blindspot monitors.
+In addition to all this, the Crafter is also available with up to six airbags, blindspot monitors and a heated windscreen.

-Plus, for the first time you can lock and unlock the cab independently of the load area for increased security, while as already mentioned, numerous load lashing options are offered.
+For the first time you can lock and unlock the cab independently of the load area for increased security.

 Which Volkswagen Crafter is best for me?